chinese-quartet/docs.chinese-quartet.org/docs/getting_started/request_reference_materials.md

 ![Request reference materials](../assets/images/request_reference_materials.png)

-More details on the reference materails policy can be found in [the following documents](../policies/reference_materials_policy.md).
+More details on the reference materails policy can be found in [the document](../policies/reference_materials_policy.md).